 At the root of Greco’s warning is the potentially cataclysmic nature of systemic events.
 In a cybersecurity context, a systemic event is a successful attack or system failure that creates widespread, cascading issues in business, financial, and/or political worlds.
 For example, if AWS were ever to be hacked and everything breached, or held for ransom, or taken offline, the damage would be incalculable, catastrophic for many businesses, and a severe strain that many institutions would be hard-pressed to absorb.

 Fortunately, so far a takedown of AWS is hypothetical.
 However, very real systemic or cybersecurity events, on smaller scales, are constantly impacting hospitals, supply chains, governments, energy pipelines, power grids, banks, and other businesses, institutions, and organizations that function crucial components or even as nexuses of widespread systems that are critically important for everyday life.
+These are driving up the average cost of cyber insurance and threatening to disrupt the cyber insurance market.

 As cyberattacks and the failures that can precipitate them continue to occur, their effects will become uninsurable.
 In Greco’s view, adverse systemic cybersecurity events could bring even greater danger to insurers than pandemics and climate change.